This post was most recently updated on February 17th, 2024

 Spend time with your loved ones

-The pandemic really hit me differently!
-I used to visit my hometown every 4-6 months because of my office job which doesn’t allow me to take many days off.
-But now, working remotely gives me an excuse to visit my father who works in a different region in Bali.
-I spend time hanging out with my friend, visiting local places, and shopping with my mom.
+The pandemic had a unique impact on me.
+Previously, my office job limited me to visiting my hometown every 4-6 months.
+However, with the shift to remote work, I now have the perfect excuse to visit my father in a different region in Bali.
+I get to spend quality time hanging out with friends, exploring local places, and enjoying shopping trips with my mom.

 Accept yourself for who you are and learn to love yourself.
 You cannot love anyone else truly until you can do this.
 This is the key to success and happiness in life!
 No one can make you happy but yourself.
 It is a skill that comes from inside.
 Learn to find a bit of inner peace and be happy with and in yourself.